This post may contain affiliate links. Purchasing through them help support this website.

 We got back to the Waldorf and picked of course the drunkest person in the lobby to take our pictures…hence why they are all blurry because stumbly mumbly couldn’t hold the iPhone steady enough.

 So the best part of all of this…he was suppose to propose on Friday after dinner but since the reservations were on Saturday he had to wait and carry around the ring in his pocket for another day!
 He thought about maybe doing it at Bryant Park and was all geared up and…..then there was the couple that got engaged in front of us and were taking pictures…..hahahahah poor guy!
 I am so happy it was just the two of us with no audience and we didn’t get mugged in Central Park at night.
 All kidding aside I am still on cloud nine and couldn’t be happier!
+I mean just look at how beautiful that ring is!
+He must have spent ages looking on site like Jacobs The Jeweller’s sale page until he made up his mind on what to get me.
+I wonder if this was the first ring across?
+Not that it really matters I love it anyway.

 Sunday we spent bumming around the city because our flight out wasn’t until 715 which was our first mistake, the second being that we flew JetBlue.
 They were literally taking our bags at the ticket counter when our flight was cancelled.
 The only flight cancelled at JFK that night of course was ours.
 So very long story short we boarded a bus to drive us to Laguardia to fly into Orlando but when the bus drivers started yelling at each other over whose shift it was we took that as a sign to get off.
 I called Delta and we used every single frequent flier mile we both have ever earned in our lifetime to hop on a nonstop back to Tampa which, lo and behold, was on time and not cancelled.
 I am now laughing at the site of us running though JFK with 3 bags, a bag with Crumbs cupcakes in it, in our 10 layers of clothing shouting our SkyMiles numbers into my phone while jumping on a train to get to another terminal in JFK.
 I think the fact I didn’t cry and Mark and I worked together to get the heck out of dodge without even raising our voices at each other showed how we can get through anything hahahaha.